vafakaramzadegan/EasyDraw/README.md

 # EasyDraw
 A graphical library built for visual arts.
 EasyDraw is built on top of tkinter and has more functionalities.

+## Prerequisites
+EasyDraw requires Pillow to be installed. this can be done using:

+`python3 -m pip install pillow`

+for more information, read the instructions [here!](https://pillow.readthedocs.io/en/stable/installation.html)

 ## Installation
 EasyDraw can be installed with **pip**: